-The Decision & Risk Analysis track describes effective ways to aid those who must make complex decisions.
-In particular, the talks reference systematic, quantitative, and interactive approaches to address choices, considering the likelihood and impact of unexpected, often adverse consequences.
+The Decision & Risk Analysis track features talks describing effective ways to aid those who must make complex decisions.
+In particular, the talks reference systematic, quantitative and interactive approaches to address choices, considering the likelihood and impact of unexpected, often adverse consequences.
 Learn more about confirmed presentations in this track below.

 Prevent Disasters: How to Identify and Manage Risks by Learning from Near-miss Events

 Although organizations may extract valuable lessons from visible failures, they too often neglect near-miss events—those that occur before a catastrophe—for the early learning opportunities these events can provide.
 Near-misses are situations where a failure could have occurred except for the intervention of good fortune and are often harbingers of a future failure.
 Prior research has demonstrated a natural propensity for individuals and organizations to ignore these warning signals because they perceive the near-misses as successes.
 This presentation will describe more than a decade’s worth of research into identifying near-misses and mitigating risky responses in applications from space missions, natural hazard events, homeland security, commercial aviation, coal mining, and supply chain management.

 Cooperative Decision Making with Artificially Intelligent Agents and Humans